Matcha cultivars

 Taste: spicy, full-bodied, with a subtle bitterness

-Color: rich green with a slightly yellowish tone
+Color: rich green with a slightly yellowish tint

 Character: stronger than Saemidori, brings depth to blends

-Ideal for: intense lattes, strong character in pure versions
+Ideal for: intense lattes, strength of character in pure variations

 5. Asahi – The Noble One